 How much can I expect to make?

-With an undergraduate degree, the starting salary currently averages $65,782 in addition to an initial bonus.
-The average raise after the first year is typically 4.8%, with an industry average salary after 15 years of $84,000
+With an undergraduate degree, the starting salary currently averages $98,340 in addition to an initial bonus according to the Bureau of Labor Statistics.

 Students graduating with MS degrees make about the same salaries starting out as those with BS degrees.
 Students holding an MS, however, have higher advancement potential.
-90% of PhD graduates go on to industrial research and development, where they start at an average of $73,000.
-This initial salary typically grows to about $101,000 after 15 years of experience.
+90% of PhD graduates go on to industrial research and development, where they start around the same average; however their mid-career range is much higher with an average of $138,000/year according to Forbes.